-Due to the volatility of the amount of snowfall that can occur from one year to the next, the levy should be high enough to create a reserve that is equal to 25% (\$2.125 million) of the annual net snow control expenses, as well as the capital needs of the snow control function.
-Administration is recommending that the snow levy remain at \$8,500,000 for 2020.
+Due to the volatility of the amount of snowfall that can occur from one year to the next, the levy should be high enough to create a reserve that is equal to 25% (\$2.500 million) of the annual net snow control expenses, as well as the capital needs of the snow control function.
+Based on average costs over the last four years and with a goal of replenishing the reserve in the next three years, Administration is recommending that the snow levy increase to \$10,000,000 for 2021.